 There are a number of situations when crating your cat might be a good idea.
 In general, a happy, healthy, well-adjusted kitty shouldn’t need nightly crating.

 If your kitten or cat is having difficulty making proper use of its litter box, it might be best to keep your cat in a crate at night while you train her to use the litter box.
+For ease of training, consider an automatic litter box.

 If your cat is ill and requires medication that is difficult to administer, a crate can be a useful way to confine and calm you cat while it isn’t feeling quite itself.